-My mother passed a little over a year ago.
+My mother passed several years ago, although it seems like yesterday…..
 I made this piece in memory of her.
 It’s a faux encaustic, mixed media piece.
 It’s a little dark, but then so was my life when it was created.

 The process was very interesting as I added elements and built up layers upon layers, like year upon year, memory upon memory.

 It, of course, is not for sale, but I wanted to share it with you nonetheless.

 Well there is something wrong with my shopping cart connection, sooooooooo if you place an order and it fails, don’t worry, I still get the order, but then I have to send a Square invoice to complete it.
 This will just be until I can figure out what the disconnect is…. might be with my SQL on my site… but I need time to research and figure it out.
 Life was simple once, wasn’t it?

 The painting is acrylic on canvas and was painted in Maine.
 A few weeks ago I went out fishing with my husband out of Bucksport, Maine.
 We went very early and the sunrise was beautiful.
 I took some photos, and am using one of these to create this painting entitled “Verona Rising”.
 We were off Verona Island, Maine, at the time.
 It’s not quite finished but this is the process and progress so far.

 This spring I participated in a fundraiser for our local Habitat for Humanity through the Bangor Restore.
 In this fundraiser, local artists select a door from the Restore and turn it into a piece of art.
 These doors are then raffled off to raise money for the organization.

 In painting this door I became obsessed with painting Koi ponds and have created a number of pieces in glass with this same theme.